unsupervised-adult/karens-ips/README.md

 - **Community Blocklists** - 300K+ domains from Perflyst and hagezi
 - **Modular Installer** - Easy deployment and maintenance

-Built with Python, machine learning, and modern security tools, it offers enterprise-grade protection for home and family networks.
+Built with Python, machine learning, and modern security tools, it offers enterprise-grade protection for home networks.

 **System Performance:**